 Training, qualifications & experience

 I trained at The Minster Centre in London.
-I hold a Postgraduate Diploma and Advanced Diploma in Integrative Counselling and I am a member of the BACP and UKCP.
+I hold a Postgraduate Diploma in Integrative Counselling, an Advanced Diploma and MA in Integrative Psychotherapy.
+I am a member of the BACP and UKCP.

 Since 2016 I have been an assistant tutor for psychotherapy skills at The Minster Centre.